threadexio/channels-rs/spec/PROTOCOL.md

 This document is the specification of the version `0x42` of the protocol.
 That is the value this field must have.

-### len_words
+### flags

-This field is a 2 bit unsigned number that encodes the number of 16 bit words the [data_len](###data-len) field spans.
-Valid values for this field is the entire range of 0 to 3 inclusive.
+This field is a 2 bit unsigned number that holds flags for the frame.
+Currently no flags are used and as such this field must be 0.

 ### frame_num